tutorial

 }, [message]);

-We've finished our first custom Foxglove Studio extension!
+We've finished our first custom Foxglove extension!

-Testing in Foxglove Studio
+Testing in Foxglove

 First, build your changes to your local extensions folder: